dalegreene/Project-5---Neighborhood-Map/README.md

 This is a map borrowed from Google's API that provides localities within the National Mall of Washington DC.

+To view the web page, click the index.html file within the main folder.

 There is a search box implemented to search areas within the map's coordinates.

 There are listed items on the right side of the map with pre-selected popular locations gathered from the Foursquare API.